Did you know that LGB&T people are more than twice as likely to be bullied or discriminated against at work than heterosexual people?

 They have an established Patient Participation Group, which includes a selection of patients, and practice staff who meets at regular intervals to discuss service improvement.

-The Practice Reception Manager, Mrs Angela Powell has worked hard to ensure the Practice achieved the LGBT Quality Mark.
+The Practice Reception Manager, Mrs Angela Powell, has worked hard to ensure that the Practice achieved the LGBT Quality Mark.

 In Blackburn with Darwen areas, Lancashire Care Foundation Trust provide an integrated sexual health service (contraception , genito-urinary medicine (GUM) and psychosexual services (sexual and relationship help) together with complex sexual health for all residents of Blackburn and Darwen.
 LCFT has always provided contraception and psychosexual services in this area but is now also providing GUM services.

 For North, East and Central Lancashire areas, LCFT provides integrated sexual health services for contraception and GUM for people under the age of 25 and has dedicated clinics.
 Contraception for under 25s has always been provided by LCFT but GUM is starting to be offered in some venues and will be increasingly offered across the area over the coming few months.

 LCFT also provides an HIV treatment and care service for Preston.

 LCFT Sexual Health services work in partnership with Brook for both area groups and also with Healthier Living who provide HIV social care and work with men who have sex with men in public sex environments.